elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - Fixed update-ips script to handle ports for S3 endpoints
 - Rclone can now be configured to run every x minutes/hours/days/week/month/year.
 - Cleanup scripts now delete PVCs instead of PVs to let the cloud controller manager handle the volume lifecycle
+- Fixed issue with the update-ips script to fail to parse port

 ### Added
 - Option to configure alerts for growing indices in OpenSearch